 What Is a Ransomware Attack?

-What began as a small-scale threat in the late 1980s has evolved into a global crisis affecting governments, healthcare systems, and enterprises of all sizes.
+What began as a relatively small‑scale threat in the late 1980s has evolved into a global ransomware crisis, affecting governments, healthcare systems, and enterprises of all sizes.
+Understanding how ransomware attacks work is the first step toward effective protection.

 The Origins and Evolution of Ransomware